gokulkrishh/how-it-works/src/pages/posts/event-loop/index.md

 - Window location
 - Navigator (information about user's browser)
 - Cookies
-- Timing Events such as setTimeout, setInterval etc,
+- Timing Events such as setTimeout, setInterval, etc,

-Lets see an example of how web api works in event loop.
-If you are javascript developer i am sure you would have used setTimeout or setInterval.
+Let us see an example of how web API works in the event loop.
+If you are a javascript developer I am sure you would have used setTimeout or setInterval.
-So lets take that as an example.
+So let's take that as an example.

 ```js{numberLines: true}{8,2-4,7}
 function foo() {